 Mince pies are best served gently warmed.
 They can be eaten with your hands or with a spoon if served with cream or even ice cream if you like.

 Another traditional topping is Hard Sauce, known as Brandy Butter outside the U.S. Spread or place a dollop of brandy butter over the hot mincemeat pie and let it melt.

 Stored in an airtight container, the mincemeat pies will keep for up to 4 days.

 Note: These pies freeze well.
 Freeze in an airtight container or ziplock bag; they will keep for up to 3 months.

 Depending on the size of your tart or muffin tins, this will make about 18 mince pies.

 One tradition says that if you eat a mince pie each day over the twelve days of Christmas it will bring you good luck in the new year!
 Another tradition says that the first mince pie of the season holds special powers, so be sure to make a wish with the first mince pie you eat!

 Fun Fact: The first ever mince pie eating contest was held in 2006 and the winner consumed 46 pies in one sitting!

-So with that perspective, 12 pies in 12 days isn’t so bad, is it?
+So from that perspective, 12 pies in 12 days isn’t so bad, is it?

-- Pie crust dough (enough for two crusts) or recipe as follows:
+- Pie crust dough (enough for two crusts) or homemade crust as follows: